Joren1996/PCR-GLOBWB_model/model/README.md

 - `vaporNC   = ../cru_ts3.21.vap.dat.nc`\
    netCDF file containing near surface vapor pressure over the basin.
 - `sunhoursTable = ../sunhoursfrac.tbl`\
-   Table containing the sunhours fractions.
+   Table containing the fractions of relative sunshine hours given cloud cover.

 Note that the model should still be able to run if these are not provided, as long as `includeRichards = False` or not mentioned in the file.